Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 ### Prospect Ofac Search Get Ofac Result
 #### Description
-This service endpoint will allow the user to get Ofac result by entering the prospect id.
+This service endpoint will allow the user to get Ofac result by entering the prospect id for merchants.
 You can retrieve results by entering the prospect id which is a unique identifier for each prospect.
 For this purpose, an instance of `ProspectOfacSearchController` class is created by the API client for invoking the `ProspectOfacSearchGetOfacResultAsync` method.

 ```markdown
   ProspectOfacSearchGetOfacResultAsync(